component-creator-plugin/react-component-creator-plugin/README.md

 # react-component-creator
 - An Brainstorm Plugin to create a new react functional component with all additional files like SCSS, Spec, Storybook.
-- Add Redux reducer module with actions, mutations, state and types
+- Add Redux reducer module with actions, mutations, state and types.
+- Add custom templates to match your coding style and your needs.

 ![Create Reducer](./doc/settings.png "")